220531-jwa/p2-Team-5/README.md

 > Create a full-stack application to develop associate skills and create familiarity with using testing and behavior-driven development cycles.

 ## High Concept
-A resource-management focused adoptable pets app using multiple databases to track items and pet states, as well as enable inter-user communication.
+A resource-management focused adoptable pets app using multiple database tables to track items and pet states, as well as enable inter-user communication.

 ### Presentation date: July 18, 2022